 Chronograph is the place where multiple things are checked.
 Bullet velocity is the primary duty of chrono, but other things such as magazine length and handgun weight are also checked.
 The chrono officer also has the opportunity to check primary safeties to ensure they are functioning properly.
 Let’s discuss why that is important in this Question of the Month.

-[Read more…] about Does that safety work?Question of the Month Results
+[Read more…] about Does that safety work?Fixed Time Frustration

 The May Question of the Month probably caused some frustration, but I hope that after reading this post there is no frustration when scoring Fixed Time stages.
 Let’s review the question and see what the answer is, and why!